SimonHanischSAG/WxIntegrationTest/README.md

 <h3>Setup UM stuff</h3>

-Use EnterpriseManager to access the UM referenced by DEFAULT_IS_JMS_CONNECTION:
+<h4>Only when using WxConfigLight: Create assets on UM</h4>

 <ul>
-  <li>Create ConnectionFactory local_um and check that DEFAULT_IS_JMS_CONNECTION is enabled</li>
+  <li>Check that DEFAULT_IS_JMS_CONNECTION is enabled.
+If that is not possible use EnterpriseManager to check and create the necessary connection factory local_um</li>
-  <li>Create the topics ClientToControllerTopic, ControllerToOneClientOfClusterTopic and ControllerToAllClientsOfClusterTopic (and everntually the queues internal/SystemBTransferInboundQueue, external/SystemBInboundQueue if you want to run the demo tests)</li>
+  <li>Use EnterpriseManager to create the topics ClientToControllerTopic, ControllerToOneClientOfClusterTopic and ControllerToAllClientsOfClusterTopic (and everntually the queues internal/SystemBTransferInboundQueue, external/SystemBInboundQueue if you want to run the demo tests)</li>
 </ul>

 <h4>Create JMS connection for WxIntegrationTestController</h4>